 - Once grill has reached full heat, oil the grill grates using oil, a pair of large tongs, and a folded paper towel.
 Grasp folded paper towel with tongs, dip into oil and apply across the grill grates.
 This will create a non-stick surface.
 Do this 3 times.

 - Place skewered figs onto grill cut side down and let cook for 3-4 minutes, depending on thickness and size fruit.
 The object is to get a few grill marks and caramelize the surface.

 - Remove skewers from the grill and place onto a cutting board.
 Warm the honey in the microwave for 20-25 seconds.

-- To assemble, place 5 figs onto a plate, with 1/4 (or 2 tablespoons) of the mascarpone in the center.
+- To assemble, place 5 figs onto a plate, with 2 tablespoons of the mascarpone in the center.
 Drizzle with warmed honey and garnish with mint.
-If so inclines, chop the mint and sprinkle over top.
-This option depends on the flavor of honey being used.
+If so inclined, chop the mint and sprinkle over top.
+This option depends on the flavor of honey used.
 So, keep this mind.
 Serve dessert immediately.